AuthorCarpentry/DT2018/04-dynamic.md

 ## Learning Objectives

-* Integrate dynamic content from an R script so the output is continually updated
 * Distinguish between dynamic elements that will (and won't) work in multiple output formats (HTML, Word)
 * Add an HTML widget to allow user interaction in an output HTML document
 * Parameterize a document to permit efficient and powerful customized HTML reports
 * Demonstrate the power of integrating content from the Web into your reproducible report

 ----------------------------------------------------

-## Content generated from R scripts

-Up to now, you have manually entered three dates referenced in this document.
-Let's replace them with dynamically generated dates that will auto-update by the computer!

-1. Open the file `insert_4a_dates.R`
-2. Copy the code into the 3 different sections of the exercise file, as directed in the comments included in`insert_4a_dates.R`
-3. Close the file `insert_4a_dates.R`

-Another section of the exercise file that can be populated by the computer is the number of journals in the *DOAJ Seal* data set.
-Let's replace manually-composed text with computer code!

-1. Open the file `insert_4a_jnls.txt`
-2. Copy the code into the **Data being collected** section of the exercise file, making it the first sentence.
-3. Close the file `insert_4a_jnls.txt`

-Save the changes to the exercise file and knit to HTML and Word.
-Can you find the dynamically-generated inline text now?
-When was your document originally created and how many journals have the DOAJ Seal?

 ## Auto-generate bibliography files